 What we say: Anna does everything!
 She teaches, makes her own work, manages our social media, and manages the busy teaching studio.
 She can often be found loading kilns, pugging clay, posting to Instagram, and helping teachers whenever they need it.
 She's a rockstar and sweetheart!

-Sam got his degree in Ceramics from MSU Denver and showed up at exactly the right time!
+Sam got his degree in Ceramics from MSU Denver.
 He manages the Congress Park location.

 Bio: He has been working in ceramics since 2018 and absolutely adores everything about clay.
 He loves to cultivate creative thinking in his students as they develop their pottery skills.

-Now, Community Clay has two locations in Denver, Colorado.
-One in Congress Park/Capitol Hill and one in RiNo, the River North Art District.
+Now, Community Clay has two locations in Denver, Colorado: Congress Park/Capitol Hill and RiNo, the River North Art District.